Teams and Participants

 NFAR is here to help!

-Our signature vocational training programs are providing comprehensive, autism-specific training for high-demand jobs of the 21st century in areas such as software testing, light manufacturing, data entry, document management, product fulfillment, and more!
-At the same time NFAR is partnering with companies across a wide range of industries to open the doors to employment for more autistic individuals, and helping to ensure a higher probability of long-term employment success.
-To date, NFAR has successfully placed 86% of its graduates in industry work internships.
+Our signature vocational training programs are providing comprehensive, hands-on training that combines hard skills with soft skills needed in the workplace, and useful for any career.
+At the same time NFAR is partnering with companies across a wide range of industries to open the doors to employment for neurodiverse individuals, and helping to create a more equitable, diverse and inclusive community for all!